Weight-Sharing Regularization: EXPERIMENTS

 \subsection{CIFAR10}

+We consider the task of training a shallow CNN and its corresponding fully connected network on CIFAR10~\citep{cifar} as suggested by ~\citep{neyshabur2020towards}.
+The author suggests a variant of the $\ell_1$ regularizer, $\beta$-LASSO, to learn convolution-like structures from scratch.
+Our experiments show that adding weight-sharing regularization to the fully connected neural network enables it to more effectively learn convolution-like patterns, which are recognized as optimal for vision data.

-We follow the setup of~\citep{neyshabur2020towards} and train a 3-layer fully connected network on a heavily augmented version of CIFAR10~\citep{cifar}.
+\textbf{Experiment configuration.} We follow the setup of~\citep{neyshabur2020towards} and train a 3-layer fully connected network on a heavily augmented version of CIFAR10.
 The augmentations involve cropping and small rotations of the images, therefore, when training with weight-sharing regularization, we expect to see similar filters that are translated and tilted.
-We train the models for $400$ epochs with a batch-size of $512$ and a learning rate of $0.1$.
+We train the models for $400$ epochs with a batch-size of $512$ and a learning-rate of $0.1$.
 We performed a hyperparameter sweep for $\alpha$ and $\beta$ for each method and fixed $\rho$ to 0.98.
-We observe in \cref{tab:cifar} that both our weight-sharing regularization and our adaptation of $\ell_1$ regularization improve test accuracy compared to MLP and $\beta$-LASSO.